-LEND training should focus on advancing cultural responsiveness among the trainees.
+LEND training should focus on advancing cultural responsiveness 16 among the trainees.
 Training should include strategies for approaching the differing social, cultural, and health practices of various groups and the implications of these relative to health status and the provision of health care.
 Training should be responsive to the diversity of the community and specifically serve low-income communities, racial/ethnic minorities, individuals with limited English proficiency, individuals who have limited access to services, and/or other underserved populations.
 Including culturally, racially, and ethnically diverse faculty and trainees in all aspects of developing and delivering the curriculum is a key component of promoting cultural competence.
-Instruction on the intersection of disability with other life experiences, such as race/ethnicity, should be addressed to increase cultural responsiveness for professionals serving people with disabilities.
-LEND Performance Measure, Training 02 measures the extent to which cultural and linguistic competence is integrated into the program's policies, guidelines, and training (see Reporting).
+Instruction on the intersection of disability with other life experiences, such as race/ethnicity, should be addressed

-&lt;sup>16 A culturally and linguistically responsive program is characterized by, written strategies and policies for advancing cultural responsiveness and linguistic diversity; provision of knowledge and skill building for trainees, faculty, and staff; data on populations served according to cultural and historically underserved status-racial, ethnic, linguistic, disability, etc.; faculty and instructors representing diverse backgrounds; and periodic assessment of trainee, faculty, and staff progress in developing cultural and linguistic responsiveness.
+16 A culturally and linguistically responsive program is characterized by, written strategies and policies for advancing cultural responsiveness and linguistic diversity; provision of knowledge and skill building for trainees, faculty, and staff; data on populations served according to cultural and historically underserved status-racial, ethnic, linguistic, disability, etc.; faculty and instructors representing diverse backgrounds; and periodic assessment of trainee, faculty, and staff progress in developing cultural and linguistic responsiveness.

-Resources on cultural competence include: The National Center for Cultural Competence, Documenting the Implementation of Cultural and Linguistic Competence, The Curricula Enhancement Module Series created by the National Center for Cultural Competence, Diversity and Inclusion Toolkit, and National Standards for Culturally and Linguistically Appropriate Services (CLAS).
+Resources on cultural competence include: The National Center for Cultural Competence, and Inclusion Toolkit, and National Standards for Culturally and Linguistically Appropriate Services (CLAS).